dLeigh01/reading-notes/HTML.md

 too much info can be distracting and will be detrimental to the user and, as a result, the success of your project.
 Ideally, your site has as little 'fluff' as possible.

+# Semantics

+semantics refers to the meaning of a piece of code.

+## Semantics in HTML

+in theory, you could style most things in HTML to look like other tag, such as between an h1 and an h4, but they don't have the same semantic value.
+HTML should be coded based on data type rather than presentation to assist with

+- search engines finding keywords
+- screen readers
+- more easily readable code
+- mirroring proper component naming

 [< back](README.md)